Computers on the Internet have IP addresses. Historically these have been IPv4 addresses that look like this:

 All popular operating systems have supported IPv6 for a long time now.
-Many ISPs are dragging their heels with their deployment of native IPv6 although anyone can get access to the IPv6 Internet today via tunnel providers such as SixXS or Hurricane Electric.
+Many ISPs are dragging their heels with their deployment of native IPv6 although anyone can get access to the IPv6 Internet today via tunnel providers such as Hurricane Electric.

 Some registrars support IPv6 glue records2 but Metaname takes IPv6 support to its conclusion with all infrastructure accessible via IPv6 in addition to support for hosting

 .ip6.arpa zones ( reverse DNS for IPv6) on our hosted DNS servers.